 Pedestrian Crossover Usage

 Pedestrian crossovers (PXO’s) are a new way for pedestrians & cyclists to easily and safely cross the road.
 By law, drivers and cyclists must stop and yield to pedestrians intending to cross the road, and wait for them to completely reach the other side before driving.
 Pedestrian Crossovers are marked by signs and pavement markings.There are a few key things to remember about driving PXO’s.
-Click here for the informative PDF.
+Click here to download the flyer.
+Click here to download the french flyer.

 - Indicate intention to cross